programminghistorian/ph-submissions/lessons/introduction-to-stylometry-with-python.md

 ## Varia

 Programming historians who wish to explore stylometry further may want to download the Stylo package[^30], which has become a _de facto_ standard.
 Among other things, Stylo provides an implementation of the Delta method, feature extraction functionality, and convenient graphical user interfaces for both data manipulation and the production of visually appealing results.
-Note that Stylo is written in R, which means that you will need R installed on your computer to run it, but between the GUI and the tutorials little or no prior knowledge of R programming should be necessary.
+Note that Stylo is written in [R](https://www.r-project.org/), which means that you will need R installed on your computer to run it, but between the graphical user interface and the tutorials, little or no prior knowledge of R programming should be necessary.

 Readers fluent in French who are interested in exploring the [epistemological](https://en.wikipedia.org/wiki/Epistemology) implications of the interactions between quantitative and qualitative methods in the analysis of writing style should read Clémence Jacquot.[^31]

-Somewhat surprisingly, data obtained through [optical character recognition](https://en.wikipedia.org/wiki/Optical_character_recognition) have been shown to be adequate for authorship attribution purposes, even when the data suffer from high OCR error rates.[^32]
+Somewhat surprisingly, data obtained through [optical character recognition](https://en.wikipedia.org/wiki/Optical_character_recognition) (OCR) have been shown to be adequate for authorship attribution purposes, even when the data suffer from high OCR error rates.[^32]

 Readers interested in further discussion of the history of the _Federalist Papers_ and of the various theories advanced regarding their authorship may want to start by reading papers by Irving Brant[^33] and by Paul Ford and Edward Bourne.[^34] The topic, however, is almost boundless.